ArunkumarRagu/Tasks/chart generator/readme.md

 ## Acknowledgments

-Special thanks to the creators and contributors of the libraries and frameworks used in this project.
+Special thanks to [Chart.js](https://www.chartjs.org/) for providing the charting library used in this project.

-If applicable, mention any other resources, inspirations, or acknowledgments for the chart design or algorithm used.

 ---

 Thank you for using the Chart Generator!
-We hope this tool helps you create beautiful and informative bar charts effortlessly.
+We hope this tool helps you create informative bar charts effortlessly.
 If you have any feedback or questions, please don't hesitate to reach out to us.
 Happy charting! 📊